-- The open pit mine has been designed to generate different types of waste streams in order to manage the wastes in an environmentally sound manner. - Planning and design of all facilities has been undertaken to minimize effects on the Oakley Creek basin. - No contaminated drainage or effluents will be discharged to surface waters in the Oakley Creek and Minago River drainages. - In order to minimize discharge to surface waters and to reduce process make up water requirements, the site water balance employs re-circulation of process, mine dewatering wells water and the Tailings and Waste Rock Management Facility. - Water management system design has been guided by existing surface water quality in the project area and CCME and Manitoba Tier II Guidelines for Protection of Aquatic Life. - The tailings and waste rock management facility has been designed with abundant storage capacity providing flexibility for seasonal discharges and minimizing potential environmental effects.
+• The open pit mine has been designed to generate different types of waste streams in order to manage the wastes in an environmentally sound manner.

-• The TWRMF is designed to control the potential for ARD and Metal Leaching of the ultramafic rock.
+- Planning and design of all facilities has been undertaken to minimize effects on the Minago River and Oakley Creek watersheds. - No contaminated drainage or effluents will be discharged to surface waters in the Oakley Creek and Minago River drainages. - In order to minimize discharge to surface waters and to reduce process make up water requirements, the site water balance employs re-circulation of process, mine dewatering wells water and the Tailings and Waste Rock Management Facility. - Water management system design has been guided by existing surface water quality in the project area and CCME and Manitoba Tier II Guidelines for Protection of Aquatic Life. - The tailings and waste rock management facility has been designed with abundant storage capacity (including a 2 metre of freeboard) providing flexibility for seasonal discharges and minimizing potential environmental effects. - The TWRMF is designed to control the potential for ARD and Metal Leaching of the ultramafic rock.
 The design of the TWRMF includes water covers of 0.5 m and 1.5 m for the operational and closure phases, respectively.